mroth/twitter-streaming-showdown/README.md

 # Comparing performance of Twitter Streaming API consumption libraries.
-Streaming data from Twitter is a a big part of what emojitrack-feeder does, so I want to compare the overhead of various Twitter Streaming API clients, especially since I now have versions of the EmojiData library for Ruby, NodeJS, and Elixir.
+Streaming data from Twitter is a a big part of what emojitrack-feeder does, so I want to compare the overhead of various Twitter Streaming API clients.

 My hopes is I will learn something about good options for future potential platform migrations for emojitrack-feeder, but also shed some light on areas of